itu-rad/nvmefs/README.md

 ---

-This extension, Nvmefs, allow you to ... <extension_goal>.
+This extension, nvmefs, allow you to leverage NVMe SSD device features and bypassing Kernel filesystem layers using IO Passthru.
+The goal of the extension is to provide faster elapsed query times for I/O intensive queries.

 ## Building